arithran/old-vimrc/README.md

 Dependencies
 ============
-ctags is needed for the tagbar plugin o work. http://ctags.sourceforge.net/
+ctags is needed for the tagbar plugin to work. http://ctags.sourceforge.net/

 If you have yum run this.